 Nonpoint Source (NPS) Programs

 The UCRA has successfully participated in the Environmental Protection Agency (EPA) funded NPS/Urban Runoff Abatement Program for 20 years.
 The first award was recieved in 1994 and managed through the Texas Commission on Environmental Quality (TCEQ) with a demonstration project built in 1998 at Civic League Park in San Angelo.
-Since then, the UCRA has completed six NPS projects in San Angelo and Brady, Texas.
+Since then, the UCRA has completed eight NPS projects in San Angelo and Brady, Texas.
 While the majority of the projects were managed through the TCEQ, the Texas State Soil Water Conservation was the program manager for the Concho Watershed Protection Plan Project from 2005-2008.

-The Brady Watershed Protection Plan was approved in 2016 and a grant application was submitted to TCEQ for an implementation project in the Brady Creek Watershed.
+The Brady Creek Watershed Protection Plan was approved in 2016 and a grant application was submitted to TCEQ for an implementation project in the Brady Creek Watershed.
 UCRA received notification of award in December 2016 and the contract was executed on September 1, 2017.
-UCRA is currently working on the QAPP and planning a Stakeholder meeting.
+The first Stakeholder meeting was held on Feburary 15, 2018.

 2019 EPA Success Story